ChristopheSeg/J-TrackGallery/README.md

 #### History of J!TrackGallery

+The original versions of J!TrackGallery were written by Christoph Seguinot and published on the jtrackgallery.net website.
+The website recently disappeared; new versions are hosted on Github.
 J!TrackGallery may be considered as a fork of [InJooosm](http://injooosm.sourceforge.net/) This valuable component is no longer maintained (last version is for Joomla 1.5).
 At the beginning of this project, I was not able to reach previous author so I decided to rename the component from InJooOSM to J!TrackGallery.